lbezerril/posix-guidelines/README.md

 ### Naming convention
 * For functions, use underscores with lower case and an underscore prefix, as in `_foo_bar()`
-* For functions that will be sourced¹, use underscores with lower case and a double underscore prefix, as in `__foo_bar()`
+* For functions that will be sourced, use underscores with lower case and a double underscore prefix, as in `__foo_bar()`
 * For constants, use underscores with upper case, as in `CONSTANT_NAME="value"`
-* For constants that will be sourced¹, use underscores with upper case and a double underscore prefix, as in `__CONSTANT_NAME="value"`
+* For constants that will be sourced, use underscores with upper case and a double underscore prefix, as in `__CONSTANT_NAME="value"`
 * For variables, use underscores with lower case, as in `variable_name="$1"`

 ### Functions